WeiyingZhao/WeiyingZhao.github.io/_pages/Otherexperiments.md

   </figure>
 </div>

 Figure 5.
-Aquaculture area change detection using multitemporal SAR images
+Aquaculture area change detection using multitemporal SAR images.
+Left: Temporal average, Right: change time visualization results.

 Detecting changes in aquaculture areas is crucial for ensuring environmental sustainability and effective management.
 It helps monitor water quality, sedimentation, and ecosystem health, enabling early detection of potential issues like eutrophication or harmful algal blooms.
 Such monitoring also aids in the timely identification of infrastructure damage or disease outbreaks, which is essential for maintaining the economic viability of aquaculture operations.
 We can effectively detect these changes using multitemporal SAR images change detection methods, which provide near real-time, weather-independent data for informed decision-making.